acediaye/Control-System/readme.md

 - S is the ARE solution
 - E is the eigenvalues of $A-BK$

 Can adjust the behavior of the system by changing the weights for each individual states or inputs instead of arbitrary placing the location of the poles.
-There exists an optimal control law that minimizes the cost function J.
+This is a much more intuitive way to adjust the behavior of the system.

 With mass at 10\
 $Q = \begin{bmatrix}1 & 0 \\\ 0 & 1\end{bmatrix}$, $R = 1$\
 ![image](plots2/lqr_response.png)\
-Red and purple signal is position, brown is velocity.
+y_kr and x1 signal is position, x2 is velocity.
 Can see position converges to 1.
 Control signal u fluctuates around 20.\
 ![image](plots2/lqr_pzmap.png)\
 K = [0.02498439 0.07470535], $K_r = 20$\
 Poles at $-0.5 \pm 1.3j$